Texas Manufacturers Face a Communication Challenge: Optimism Without Clarity

 Questions Manufacturers Ask

-How should we communicate during mixed business conditions?
+How should manufacturers communicate during mixed business conditions?

-Acknowledge current reality without ignoring it.
-Explain your optimism honestly: what signals are you seeing?
+Start by acknowledging the current reality plainly.
+Don’t pretend the slowdown isn’t happening.
+Then explain your optimism honestly: what signals are you seeing?
 What’s in the pipeline?
 Connect the dots between now and the future you expect.
 Build a communication cadence you can actually sustain, and use channels your employees actually trust.
-The goal isn’t to make everything sound perfect; it’s to be clear, consistent, and honest about where you are and where you’re headed.
+The goal isn’t to make everything sound perfect.
+It’s to be clear, consistent, and honest about where you are and where you’re headed.

 Why do employees lose trust when leadership seems out of touch?